-This exam opens the gateway for PGDM courses related to MBA.
+This exam makes a candidate eligible for PGDM courses related to MBA.
 Therefore anyone applying for the exam must have completed a Bachelor’s degree from any recognized college.
 Framed CAT Eligibility Criteria does not specify any age limit for the applicant.
-Work experience has points in the interview post the exam but is not a basic CAT Exam Eligibility.
-Above all, one must be an Indian National to apply for the CAT 2019.
+Work experience has points in the interview post the exam but is not a basic CAT Exam Eligibility Requirement.

-Before applying for the CAT 2019 Candidates should check the eligibility for CAT exam set by the IIMs.
+Before applying for the CAT 2020 candidates should check the eligibility for CAT exam set by the IIMs.
 All the details of the eligibility criteria are described below.
-If a person has satisfied all the mentioned criteria then he or she may read the CAT Syllabus and begin his or her preparation.
+If a person has satisfied all the mentioned criteria then he or she may read the CAT 2020 Syllabus and begin his or her preparation.

 |Number of Attempts||No Limit|

 |Graduation with 45% - SC/ST/ PWD|

 |Equivalent||CA/CS/ICWA Degree with 50% - General/ OBC-NCCA/CS/ICWA Degree with 45% - SC/ST/ PWD|

 |Final Year Candidates||Will be Admitted on a Provisional Basis if Qualified.|

 CAT Exam can be taken by students who possess a certain qualified degree from certain registered universities.
 All the aspirants who are in the final year of the graduation and are waiting for their results are eligible to apply for the test.

 However, those candidates will be provisionally admitted into the course only if the candidate produces a certificate from the principal/ the registrar of the institution or university stating that the student has completed all requirements of the UG degree.